opensearch-project/OpenSearch/DEVELOPER_GUIDE.md

 1. Test your changes

-    Run the test suite to make sure that nothing is broken.
+    Run the test suite to make sure that local tests passes, add unit tests for all the new code paths introduced by your change, nothing is broken by your change.
 See the [TESTING](TESTING.asciidoc) file for help running tests.
+100% Test UT coverage is required.

 2. Rebase your changes

 Update your local repository with the most recent code from the main RENAMEME repository, and rebase your branch on top of the latest master branch.
 We prefer your initial changes to be squashed into a single commit.
 Later, if we ask you to make changes, add them as separate commits.
 This makes them easier to review.
 As a final step before merging we will either ask you to squash all commits yourself or we'll do it for you.

+3. Please provide detailed description on your change.

+   What is your change?
+   What features are enabled in your change if any?
+   What is fixed in your change if any?

-3. Submit a pull request
+4. Submit a pull request

     Push your local changes to your forked copy of the repository and [submit a pull request](https://help.github.com/articles/using-pull-requests).
 In the pull request, choose a title which sums up the changes that you have made, and in the body provide more details about what your changes do.
 Also mention the number of the issue where discussion has taken place, eg "Closes #123".

 Unless your change is trivial, there will probably be discussion about the pull request and, if any changes are needed, we would love to work with you to get your pull request merged into RENAMEME.

+5. Code review and approval

+   Invite domain expert to review your code.

 Please adhere to the general guideline that you should never force push to a publicly shared branch.
 Once you have opened your pull request, you